george-hawkins/blender-donut-notebook/uv-unwrapping.md

 Aside: I find that video very good but I find the way he cuts up his shapes quite odd - he doesn't seem to think about how he'd cut up an actual box to get the flat shape he wants, instead he seems to pick edges _almost_ at random until he gets things kind of as he wants and then does unnecessary extra work in the _UV Editor_ to get closer to what he wants while still ending up with unnecessary islands (i.e. faces floating free from the others).
 I could create seams in one go for the simple layout seen above with no separate islands.

 Note: in the video, the presenter fills the background of the image with black rather than leaving it transparent.
-I suspect this may be a good idea if you want to be able to easily see points on the resulting object where the image hasn't folded as expected onto it.
-If that's the intention, it might be better to use an even more noticeable color, e.g. bright blue in this case that contrasts very strongly with the rest of the image.
+I suspect this may be a good idea if you don't want odd transparent areas on your object where the image doesn't quite line up with your UV map.
+If you wanted to draw attention to such areas (such that you could correct them) it might be useful to use a far more noticeable color, e.g. bright blue in this case, that contrasts very strongly with the rest of the image.

 And finally, a high-quality render: